Undergraduate Course

 Optional module

-On this module you will examine the traumatic history of China throughout the lifetime of Mao Zedong.
-You will confront and evaluate the historical debates surrounding China’s transition from the world’s oldest imperial power to a revolutionary Communist state.
-In doing so you will consider the political, ideological, economic, military, social and cultural forces that shaped these events.
-Given China's modern status as a major world power, learning about its turbulent past and Mao's legacy will help you to understand wider global developments.
+This module will examine the traumatic modern history of China and will confront and evaluate the historiographical debates surrounding China’s revolutionary transition from the world’s oldest imperial power to a Communist state.
+It will consider the political, ideological, economic, military, social and cultural forces which shaped these events, paying specific attention to the concept of revolution.

 Credits: 20